Shuheng-Zhang/pdf-comic-extractors/README.md

 # pdf-comic-extractor

-A simple tool for extracting images from PDF file.
+A simple tool for extracting images from PDF files, typically used for comic books in PDF format.

-This tool usually use for PDF format Comic books.

 # Dependencies

-This tool is written with Java.
-It requires JDK21 or above for development, or JRE21 or above for using.
+This tool is written in Java.
+It requires **JDK 21** or later for development, or **JRE 21** or later to run.

 # Usage

-Open a terminal, type command below:
+Open a terminal and run the following command:

 ```shell
 java -jar pdf-comic-extractor-<version>.jar --pdf-path=<path/to/pdf/file> --comic-name=<comic_name> --dpi=300
 ```

-By default, `dpi` is **300** if it is not specified.
+By default, the dpi value is set to **300** if not specified.

-The argument `comic-name` is used for creating a folder to storee the image files if is specified.
+The `comic-name` argument is used to create a folder to store the image files when specified.

 # Roadmap